A wonderful introduction to the rainforest in this comfortable lodge on a biodynamic farm, within easy reach of Arenal Volcano”

 Casa Luna is a large, open, 2-storey house, which sits in a marvellous elevated position, with a wraparound balcony on its first floor.
 Here there are 4 double or triple guest rooms: each has a ceiling fan, screened windows, a comfortable firm double and single bed with simple white linen, and a bedside reading light.
 Floors are polished (recycled) wood, and the ceiling is high vaulted wood.
 Each room opens on to the wide wraparound balcony, with chairs and hammocks so you can enjoy the splendid views over the forest.
 There’s also a huge sitting area downstairs, with comfortable sofas where guests can read and relax, and help themselves to a beer or juice in the evenings.

 Private bathrooms are simple with a shower only, but there’s abundant hot water, and simple, biodegradable toiletries are provided, along with lovely handmade soap.
-Your towels will be sculpted into incredible shapes and adorned with flowers on the bed (a Costa Rican tradition), but apart from that, rooms are simple and undecorated.
+Your towels will be sculpted into incredible shapes and adorned with flowers on the bed (a Costa Rican tradition), but otherwise rooms are understated.

-There are also several individual bungalows with queensize beds, and larger family cabins, with 2 bedrooms, scattered throughout the pretty gardens at the centre of the 200 acre estate.
-These are ideal for single travellers or couples who want more privacy, or families who’d like to spread out.
+There are also several individual bungalows with queensize beds, including the honeymoon favourite Dome Suite, an unusually shaped structure, which has a bedroom in one dome and a bathroom in another.
+Larger family bungalows with 2 bedrooms are also scattered through the pretty gardens at the centre of the 200-acre estate.
+Casa de Barro is an adobe earthbag house made from the deep red clay found on the farm, ideal for single travellers or couples who want more privacy, or families who’d like to spread out.
 You really could base yourself here for several days, and have a blissful holiday exploring the rainforest, the farm, and nearby Arenal.

 Finca Luna Nueva grows organic and biodynamic food of the highest standard on its 200 acre farm, and you can be assured of fabulous fresh food while you’re here: home reared pork and chicken, delicious fruit, superb homemade yoghurt, sustainably farmed turmeric and ginger.
 Owner Steven Farrell is passionate about providing guests with the best nature has to offer.